blackboxprogramming/BlackRoad-Operating-System/README.md

 > - `blackroad-os-prism-console` (Status Console)
 > - `blackroad-os-docs` (Documentation)
 > - `blackroad-os-web` (Public Website)
+> - **Never deploy `BlackRoad-Operating-System` itself** — Railway, GoDaddy, and
+>   Pages should point at the satellites above, not this repo
 >
 > **This repo is the source of truth for code**, but **satellites are the deployable services**.
 >